Backblaze/boardwalk/README.md

 and local catches cannot be released from the server UI.
 If Boardwalk encounters an error and for any reason it cannot catch the Workspace on the server, it will fall back to catching locally.

+#### Security

+__Authentication__: By default, `boardwalkd` uses anonymous authentication.
+It's important that an authentication method be configured.
+See `boardwalkd serve --help` for available options.

+__TLS__: `boardwalkd` doesn't yet support TLS directly.
+TLS should be terminated using a reverse proxy, or other means.